-For operational safety and overall productivity

-considerations, it is required that specific Hole Digger components meet minimum acceptable operational standards as follows:
+For operational safety and overall productivity considerations, it is required that specific Hole Digger components meet minimum acceptable operational standards as follows:

-- 1) Operator handles be properly mounted to the transmission case sockets, per the requirements of the specific model and be of proper structural integrity with no cuts or abrasions greater than 0.125 inch (3.2 mm) deep. - 2) Operator handles are each equipped with a properly fitting handle grip of sufficient integrity to allow for proper job function as outlined within this manual.
-Loose fitting handle grips or grips without full end caps are not permitted. - 3) Throttle cable is in a proper mechanical condition that allows it to perform its intended job function as outlined within this manual.
-Cables with bends, abrasions or other damage that restrict or limit inner wire movement must be replaced with a factory approved replacement only. - 4) Throttle control is installed in the correct operating position and be in a mechanical condition that allows it to perform its intended job function as outlined within this manual.
-Worn or damaged throttle control hand grip or other, internal parts must be replaced with a factory approved replacement parts only.
-Do not operate the Hole Digger with the aluminum protective cover missing.
+1) Operator handles be properly mounted to the transmission case sockets, per the requirements of the specific model and be of proper structural integrity with no cuts or abrasions greater than 0.125 inch (3.2 mm) deep.

+2) Operator handles are each equipped with a properly fitting handle grip of sufficient integrity to allow for proper job function as outlined within this manual.
+Loose fitting handle grips or grips without full end caps are not permitted.

+3) Operator handles each with a surface finish of sufficient integrity and condition to allow for proper job function as outlined within this manual.
+Handle surface condition must be properly maintained.

+4) Throttle cable is in a proper mechanical condition that allows it to perform its intended job function as outlined within this manual.
+Cables with bends, abrasions or other damage that restrict or limit inner wire movement must be replaced with a factory approved replacement only.
+5) Throttle control is installed in the correct operating position and be in a mechanical condition that allows it to perform its intended job function as outlined within this manual.
+Worn or damaged throttle control hand grip or other, internal parts must be replaced with factory approved replacement parts only.
+Do not operate the Hole Digger with the plastic protective cover missing.
 Do not allow foreign material to accumulate within the throttle control assembly.
-Clean all throttle control components and repair as necessary on a regular maintenance schedule. - 5) An ON/OFF engine ignition switch (if so equipped) or an ignition cut off switch (if so equipped) that allows it to perform its intended job function as outlined within this manual.
-Replace any damaged ON/OFF ignition switch or ignition cut off switch with a factory approved replacement part only. - 6) Centrifugal clutch assembly in proper mechanical condition that allows it to perform its intended job function as outlined within this manual.
-Replace any centrifugal clutch assembly with operational characteristics that do not allow it to properly disengage at the specified engine idle speed or properly slip during overload conditions. - 7) Each auger is in a structural condition that allows it to perform its intended job function as outlined within this manual.
+Clean all throttle control components and repair as necessary on a regular maintenance schedule.

+6) An ON/OFF engine ignition switch (if so equipped) or an ignition cut off switch (if so equipped) that allows it to perform its intended job function as outlined within this manual.
+Replace any damaged ON/OFF ignition switch or ignition cut off switch with a factory approved replacement part only.

+7) Centrifugal clutch assembly in proper mechanical condition that allows it to perform its intended job function as outlined within this manual.
+Replace any centrifugal clutch assembly with operational characteristics that do not allow it to properly disengage at the specified engine idle speed or properly slip during overload conditions.

+8) Each auger is in a structural condition that allows it to perform its intended job function as outlined within this manual.
 Auger axles shall not be bent at any portion of its length.
-Augers with bent axles are to be discarded and not utilized under any circumstances. - 8) Earth auger(s) has/have replaceable wear parts (screw bit and teeth) that allow(s) it/them to perform its/their intended job function as outlined within this manual.
+Augers with bent axles are to be discarded and not utilized under any circumstances.

+9) Earth auger(s) has/have replaceable wear parts (screw bit and teeth) that allow(s) it/them to perform its/their intended job function as outlined within this manual.
 An auger with a screw bit and/or tooth/teeth worn past usual service life limits are not to be utilized under any circumstances.